RanvierMUD/ranviermud/docs/extending/areas/npcs.md

 ----

 `id` _`number`_
-:    ***required*** NPC id unique among the npcs of the current area
+:    ***required*** NPC id, unique among the NPCs of the current area

 `name` _`string`_
-:    ***required*** String displayed the player sees the npc in the room
+:    ***required*** String displayed when the player sees the NPC in the room

 `keywords` _`string`_
-:    ***required*** Keywords that the player can use to target this npc, does not need to be unique
+:    ***required*** Keywords that the player can use to target this NPC, keywords do not need to be unique

 `description` _`string`_
-:    ***required*** String displayed when the player looks directly at the npc
+:    ***required*** String displayed when the player looks directly at the NPC

 `script` _`string`_
-:    Name of custom script to attach to this npc (See [Scripting](scripting.md))
+:    Name of custom script to attach to this NPC (See [Scripting](scripting.md))

 `behaviors` _`Object<string,Object>`_
-:    List of behaviors to attach to this npc.
-Key is the behavior name, the value is the configuration for that behavior.
+:    List of behaviors to attach to this NPC.
+The key is the behavior name, the value is the configuration object for that behavior.
 For boolean (on/off) behaviors, `true` suffices for the config.
 (See [Scripting](scripting.md) for creating behaviors)

 `attributes` _`object`_
 :    Arbitrary list of attributes to attach to this NPC.
-There are no constraints on this so you are free to assign basically anything here that you want to look for inside commands/scripts/etc.
+Unlike items, these attributes will be turned into an AttributesMap (see `src/Attributes` and `src/Character`, so these are not arbitrary.

 `items` _`array<EntityReference>`_
 :    List of Entity References representing the NPC's default inventory